femx-project/femx/README.md

 femx is a C++ finite element library for forward and inverse analysis.

-v0.6.0 renames the linear-algebra `Jacobian` API to `SystemMatrix` so its name matches its responsibility for matrix assembly, boundary conditions, and matrix-vector products.
-Numerical behavior is unchanged.
-The C++ and Python APIs remain pre-1.0 and may change between minor releases.
+The C++ and Python APIs are pre-1.0 and may change between minor releases.

 ## Requirements